jrandj/aws-security-specialty/README.md

 1. Review previous security incidents and recommend improvements to existing systems.

     * The most common preventative actions for incidents are around securing AWS access keys, utilising MFA devices, and properly configuring Amazon EC2 security groups.
-The ones not everyone knows about are utilising perfect forward secrecy with AWS ALBs, AWS API Gateway throttling and caching abilities, and using AWS Systems Manager to perform operational and security operations on AWS resources.
+Less well known controls include utilising perfect forward secrecy with AWS ALBs, AWS API Gateway throttling and caching abilities, and using AWS Systems Manager to perform operational and security operations on AWS resources.

 ## Logging and Monitoring